Jeff Howard

-Jeff Howard (born January 13, 1983) is an American football coach who is the defensive backs coach for the Seattle Seahawks.
+Jeff Howard (born January 13, 1983) is an American professional football coach who is the safeties coach for the Seattle Seahawks of the National Football League (NFL).

 Playing career

 Howard played linebacker for Eastern New Mexico from 2001 to 2004 and was a 4-time Academic All-Lone Star Conference member.
 Howard earned 1st Team All-Lone Star Conference honors as a linebacker (LB) in 2003–2004 while capping his career by being named a 2004 AFCA Division II All-American and graduating cum laude with a degree in biology and chemistry.
 Howard had his jersey retired by Eastern New Mexico in 2006 and entered ENMU Hall of Honor in 2011.

 Coaching career

 Early coaching career

 Howard transitioned from his on-field playing days to coaching at Odessa Permian High School in Odessa, Texas.
 Howard was on staff from 2007 to 2010, during which he assisted the defensive backs and LBs before becoming the defensive coordinator in 2009–2010.
 Howard was on the Texas Tech staff from 2011 to 2012, he started in the summer of 2011 as an offensive assistant working with the offensive line position then moving to the defensive side of the ball to serve in the defensive quality control role for the 2011 season and coaching the safety position in 2012.